Luka-R-Lukacevic/prosperity2/README.md

 <summary><h2>Round 2️⃣</h2></summary>

 ### Orchids
 Orchids were introduced in round 2, as well as a bunch of data on sunlight, humidity, import/export tariffs, and shipping costs.
-The premise was that orchids were grown on a separate island[^4], and had to be imported–subject to import tariffs and shipping costs, and that they would degrade with suboptimal levels of sunlight and humidity.
+The premise was that orchids were grown on a separate island, and had to be imported–subject to import tariffs and shipping costs, and that they would degrade with suboptimal levels of sunlight and humidity.
 We were able to trade orchids both in a market on our own island, as well as through importing them from the South archipelago.
 With this, we had two initial approaches.
 The obvious approach, to us, was to look for alpha in all the data available, investigating if the price of orchids could be predicted using sunlight, humidity, etc. The other approach involved understanding exactly how the mechanisms for trading orchids worked, as the documentation was fairly unclear.
 Thus, we split up: Eric looked for alpha in the historical data while Jerry worked on understanding the actual trading environment.

 Finding tradable correlations in the historical data was tougher than we initially thought.
 Some things that we tried were[^5]:
 - Just trying to find correlations to orchids returns from returns in sunlight, humidity, tarriffs, costs.
 Initial results from this seemed interesting–but the correlations we found here were likely spurious.